What is it?

-Ear surgery, or otoplasty, is usually done to set prominent ears back closer to the head or to reduce the size of large ears.
-For the most part, the operation is done on children between the ages of four and 14.
-Ears are almost fully grown by age four, and the earlier the surgery, the less teasing and ridicule the child will have to endure.
+Otoplasty, or ear surgery, is usually done to set prominent ears back closer to the head or to reduce the size of large ears.
+For the most part, the operation is done on children between the ages of four and fourteen.
+Ears are almost fully grown by age four.
 Ear surgery on adults is also possible, and there are generally no additional risks associated with ear surgery on an older patient.

 With one of the more common techniques, the surgeon makes a small incision in the back of the ear to expose the ear cartilage.
 He or she will then sculpt the cartilage and bend it back toward the head.
 Non-removable stitches may be used to help maintain the new shape.
 Occasionally, the surgeon will remove a larger piece of cartilage to provide a more natural-looking fold when the surgery is complete.